 Our inspire workshop is on Thursday 13th February at 1:30p.m.
 Please let your child’s class teacher that you are joining them for the afternoon.

 Your child is also invited to dress as a Superhero on this day.

 Look at us reading and writing!

-We can read captions and match to pictures.
+We can read and write captions.
 We can write CVC words.

 Superhero challenge day

 On Thursday 13th February we are having our challenge day.
 The children are invited to dress up as a Superhero and we will solve lots of challenges throughout the morning and completely inspire workshop in the afternoon.